 Researchers at University of Michigan found that the optimal outdoor temperature for a good mood is 72 degrees, with mood decreasing if temperatures become significantly higher or lower.
 These researchers further found that people must spend at least 30 minutes outside in nice weather for their mood to actually increase (staying indoors on a warm sunny day has also been proven to increase depression and irritability).

 A lot of people suggest eating more Vitamin D (studies say this helps), getting a light box to elevate their mood, getting enough sleep and exercise, taking up a winter sport like skiing or skating to ease the duldrums, or doing yoga.
 Escaping to a warm destination is another quick fix to beating the winter blues.
 But for those that can’t escape to a sunny place, indulging in summer activities might just be the answer to surviving (and enjoying) the rest of winter.
+Whether you plan on taking a trip or just enrolling in some activity you can apply at citrus north today and get some good financial advice on how to go about achieving your goal.

 Here are some simple suggestions that you can do that go beyond what the “experts” suggest: